Skip to main content

 Rule 5101:2-44-10 | Suspension of a state adoption maintenance subsidy.

-(A) The PCSA shall suspend the state adoption maintenance subsidy (SAMS) if any of the following circumstances occur:
+(A) The PCSA is to suspend the state adoption maintenance subsidy (SAMS) if any of the following circumstances occur:

 (1) Twelve months have elapsed from the initial issuance of the SAMS payments and no adoption finalization has occurred, unless the final adoption decree is delayed by proceedings or action under the jurisdiction of the court.

-(2) The adoptive parent's annual gross income exceeds one hundred and twenty per cent of the median income of a family of the same size.
+(2) The annual gross income of the adoptive parent(s) exceeds one hundred and twenty per cent of the median income of a family of the same size.
 Included in the family size count is the adoptive child, pursuant to rule 5101:2-44-06 of the Administrative Code.

 (3) The adoptive parent(s) fails to comply with a redetermination of eligibility pursuant to rule 5101:2-44-08 of the Administrative Code.